 This special weekend will take place on campus and be full of family-friendly events and good times for all.
 The profits from tickets sales will directly fund our Scholarship program for graduating NHHS seniors with financial need.
 Join the fun AND give back!

-We hope it can safely happen this Fall over Homecoming weekend or in 2021 if need be.
-We will update our plans as soon as possible, so be the first to learn more by signing up HERE.
+We had hoped it could safely happen Fall 2020, but are now planning for 2021.
+We will update our plans as soon as possible, so be the first to learn more by signing up here.

 Until we can all be together again, stay Sailor Strong!